tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 the Structured Header "Proxy-DNS-SVCB" response header fields.

-The intent of this header is to provide SVCB-optional clients with enough information to implement {{SVCB} without performing additional DNS lookups, including Sections 3 and 8.
+The intent of this header is to provide SVCB-optional clients with enough information to implement {{SVCB}} without performing additional DNS lookups, including Sections 3 and 8.
 This includes providing them with a list of alternative endpoints, as well as being explicit about whether SVCB records do and do not exist.